 Sightseeing, walking, photography and nature observation are the most popular activities.
 Viewing the crater rim is a must.
 Another spectacular way to view the crater is to take an aerial flight from Halls Creek.
 A camping area in the national park is free to visitors and includes cleared sites and toilets.

-A 200 metre return walk to the top of the crater rim involves a steep rocky climb.
+A 400m return walk to the top of the crater rim involves a steep rocky climb.
 Climbing down into the crater is not permitted because the steep terrain and loose rocks make it dangerous.

 Dragons and cockatoos